CyberJosie/undns/README.md

 # Features
 * **Parallel DNS resolution** - Discover subdomains faster using multiple threads working concurrently
-* **Test multiple targets at once** - Apply subdomains to multiple hosts at the same time
+* **Test multiple targets at once** - Apply subdomains to multiple hosts with the same scan
 * **Persistent database** - Records are written to a SQLlite3 database regularly throughout scanning process so crashes/timeouts never result in lost progress

 # Usage